Rachel Fox: Mind Body Coach

 (you can pay to receive a more in depth report but the PDF download of your strengths is free).

-It can be a little difficult to really utilise this tool if working alone, but having a friend or support person can really help understand how understanding your strengths bring out the best in you!
+It can be a little difficult to really utilise this tool if working alone, but having a friend or support person can really help you understand how working with your strengths brings out the best in you!

 I would love to hear how learning about your character strengths has positively impacted your journey.